 - Reduce heavy control inputs: Having a drone flying experience at high speeds makes the current drawn from the battery large and may result in an abrupt voltage drop.
 During the initial few minutes of your flight, avoid full-throttle and reduce heavy control inputs.

 - Do not drain off your battery: When the weather is normal, you often would try to get the maximum flight duration even if the battery runs low on juice.
 But in frigid temperatures, completely draining off the battery can be dangerous.
 Fly until there is 30 to 40% juice left in the battery and then get your drone to land.
 Always take additional batteries with you for extra flight timings.

 - Carry a portable charger with you: Many drones broadcast a real-time video to a mobile device on the controller.
 Keep in mind that the batteries in this device are also impacted by cold weather.
 Keep a portable charger with you to power up your mobile device.

 No Flying in Precipitation

-You can fly your drone in cold weather but it will take extra effort before flight and some precautionary measures during the flight.
+You can have a safe drone flying experience in cold weather but it will take extra effort before the flight and some precautionary measures during the flight.
 You might get reduced flight duration but if you take care of your batteries, you can still get the most out of your drone in cold weather.